EXPLAINER-'Lockdown', Japan-style: Pressure to conform, not penalties for non-compliance

-The law allows for publishing names of entities that do not comply, but does not authorise arresting or fining individuals.
-The law also gives local authorities the power to direct the sale of essential supplies such as medicine and food and to request or order emergency transportation of specified goods.
+Among businesses that will be asked to close in Tokyo are department stores, movie theatres, shopping malls, night clubs, pachinko parlours and game centres, the Asahi newspaper said.
+The law also gives local authorities the power to direct the sale of essential supplies, such as medicine and food, and to request or order emergency transportation of specified goods.

 Authorities can also expropriate land and buildings for medical facilities.
 The government has designated certain industries such as utilities, transportation and public broadcaster NHK as "designated public institutions" that can be required to disseminate information and necessities in an emergency.